 It's still not totally clear why Aiyuk went from possible WR1 to fighting for snaps, but that experiment looks like it's over.
 The same questions from draft season remain with Aiyuk – low team passing volume, concerns about Jimmy Garoppolo's ability to sustain multiple pass-catchers, etc. – but the Arizona State product is back to being an every-snap player.
 This is a ding to Deebo Samuel's value too, as he now has to compete for targets with a legitimately talented wideout rather than a rotating circus of WR2 hopefuls.
 Aiyuk is a viable starting option in Week 4.

 Editor’s Note: Drafting is only half the battle!
 Get an edge on your competition with our NFL Season Tools - available in our EDGE+ Roto tier for $3.99/mo. (annually) or $9.99/mo. (monthly) - that are packed with rankings, projections, a trade evaluator, start/sit tools and much more.
 And don't forget to use promo code SAVE10 to get 10% off.
 Click here to learn more!

 This section will be used for stats I think are worth mentioning (and for which the takeaway is fairly intuitive) but aren't important enough to write up fully.
 Let's get to it:

-Thanks for reading!
-Check back next week for the Week 5 edition of Strength in Numbers!
+Thanks for reading this week's edition of Strength in Numbers!
+Check back next week for the Week 4 version.